calvinchengyx/llms_mft_multilingual/LLM_worshop/notes.md

 1. ~~Create a GitHub page to make notes of the workshop and store codes~~
 2. ~~civic_j project summary~~
 3. Clean-up civic_j codes, make it ready for open-repo
-4. Get ready for your moral foundation paper, set the goal, draft the research design, and make a to-do list this week
+4. Get ready for your moral foundation paper,
+    1. ~~set the goal~~, `have a better understanding of LLMs and how to use it in works`
+    2. make a to-do list this week
 5. Go through python tutorial in the workshop page
+6.

 ### Civic_j project summary
 #### Basic information